My Life From High School to Retirement

 We have a cottage at Lake La Rose (about 5 miles from Annapolis Royal, Nova Scotia, Canada).
 So we spend a couple of months each summer at the cottage, and the rest of the year at home on our country property near the small town of Madison Georgia, USA.

-Donna and I will celebrate our 50th wedding anniversary in September 1997.
+Donna and I celebrated our 50th wedding anniversary in September 2017.